redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Both operators are created in the namespace openshift-operators.

 Create an "A" record in AWS Route 53 pointing to the IP address of the Internet-facing load balancer provisioned by the NGINX Ingress Controller.
 This is used by LetsEncrypt when issuing the HTTP01 challenge to validate domain ownership.
-For this setup www.example.com is used to illustrate the steps, but this will need to be changed to reflect a valid registered domain name owned by you.
+For this setup www.example.com is the FQDN used for hosts in the TLS section of the ingress resource as well as the CommonName (CN) on the certificate.
+This will need to be changed to reflect a registered domain name that you own.

 	elb=`oc get svc -n openshift-operators | grep 'nginx-ingress-controller' | awk '{print $4}`
 	host $elb